dangrie158/RETRO/README.md

 loadProduct(options);
 ```

-Queries the full Information of the Product
+Queries the full Information of the product

 **Parameters**